 Good for the local pilgrimage industry though.
 The Venetians started saying his remains were actually brought there, with only an arm left in Bari, and built a big church about it.
 An examination in the 1950s revealed the skeleton in Bari is intact.
 And the myrrh secretions continue there.
-Not to mention, last December the Turkish government announced it will seek the return of the remains from the Italian government, to Demre, the modern town near Myra's ruins.
+Not to mention, on 28 December 2009 the Turkish government announced it will seek the return of the remains from the Italian government, to Demre, the modern town near Myra's ruins.
 While St Nick's stated wish to be buried there is noted, and the questionable removal of his remains, it has been noted too that it would be good for that descendant of the pilgrimage industry, tourism.
 Indeed there is both a statue of St Nicholas and "Santa Claus" in town!

 What does this mean, a Lutheran might ask.
 A bunch of saint stuff coming out of the decadence and corruption against which the Reformation stood?
 Or does it show that be it St Nicholas or Santa Claus, the whole thing is simply story and myth, elaborated by a culture as a means of transmitting certain values, with religion being culture and myth taking itself way too seriously?